 Meet the Co-founders

-Michelle Stackmann (she/her) is a fourth year PhD candidate in the Neurobiology and Behavior program at Columbia University.
+Michelle Stackmann (she/her) is a fifth year PhD candidate in the Neurobiology and Behavior program at Columbia University.
 In Christine Denny’s lab, she studies how positive and negative memories are encoded and stored in the brain.
-She is president of Columbia University Neuroscience Outreach (CUNO).
+She is co-president of Columbia University Neuroscience Outreach (CUNO).
 She is a SciCub co-founder and EIC.
 She enjoys baking sourdough bread, biking through the city, and taking long drives.

 Giulia Zanni (she/her) is a Postdoctoral fellow in the Department of Psychiatry at Columbia University.
 In Mark Ansorge’s lab, she studies how serotonin alterations in early life shape emotions during the adolescent period.
 She earned her PhD in Medical Sciences in Sweden, where she lived for 8 years, and her long-standing interest is in understanding the neural brain circuits underlying anxiety in children and adolescents.
 She is passionate about learning new languages, rowing, and reading.
 She is a SciSub co-founder, EIC, and writer.